How to Make Quesabirria: Step-by-Step Recipe with Spice Tips & Buying Guide

 How do I store leftover tortillas?

-Store unused tortillas in a ziplock bag with a damp paper towel to maintain softness.
-Warm them up in a skillet or microwave before using.
+Store unused tortillas in a ziplock bag with a damp paper towel.
+Warm in skillet or microwave before use.
+Fresh corn tortillas last 2-3 days; store-bought lasts up to a week refrigerated.

 Can I skip the cheese and still call it quesabirria?